Alabama Name Change Lawyers

 Call us today at (205) 201-1789

 In Alabama, name changes are handled through the Probate Court.
-You can usually file the Petition for Name Change on your own, but if you would like a family law attorney to help you with the paperwork or go to the hearing with you then we can help.
-We are currently charging a $200.00 flat fee to help you file the paperwork on your own or $500.00 to file it for you and go to the hearing with you as well.
+You can usually file a Petition for Name Change on your own, but if you would like a family law attorney to help you with the paperwork or go to the hearing with you then we can help.
+Our name change lawyers are currently charging a $400.00 flat fee to help you file the paperwork on your own or $800.00 to file it for you and attend the hearing with you as well.

-The clerk’s offices can usually provide the forms for you to file, but they cannot help you fill them out properly.
-Let us know if you need any help getting your name changed where you live.
+The clerk’s offices can usually provide the forms for you to file, but they cannot help you fill them out properly and you would need to go to the hearing by yourself.
+Let us know if you need any help getting your name changed where you live and our name change lawyer in Alabama will be happy to help.

 In many other proceedings, like divorces, you usually have a few options as to which county you can file a case.
 However, with name changes you must file for the change at the Probate Court of your county of residence.
 The court will provide you with the correct forms to fill out if you go by there and ask and some post them online for convenience.
-It is not necessary to hire an attorney, but the court cannot assist you in filling out the forms.
-Therefore, if you would feel more comfortable having an attorney file it for you we can help.
+It is not necessary to hire a name change attorney, but the court cannot assist you in filling out the forms.
+Therefore, if you would feel more comfortable having an attorney file your legal name change for you, then we can help.

 Why change your name?
-There can be many reasons.
-Probably the most common is after a divorce, a wife will want to change her back to a previous name.
-During the divorce proceedings you can sometimes successfully request the court grant you permission to use your maiden or other previous name.
-However, if the court grants your divorce and you did not request to go back to a previous name, you must change it through the probate court.
-Other reasons for a name change can include for religious reasons or maybe you just don’t like the name that your parents gave you.
-If your requested name change is not profane, the court will usually grant your request.
+There can be many reasons, but the most common is after a divorce.
+After a divorce is over, the wife will sometimes want to change her back to a previous or maiden name.
+During the divorce proceedings you can sometimes successfully request that the judge grant you permission to use your maiden or other previous name.
+However, if the court grants your divorce and you did not request to go back to a previous name, then you must change your name through the Probate Court.
+Other reasons for a name change can include for religious purposes or maybe you just don’t like the name that your parents gave you.
+If your requested name change is not profane or otherwise inappropriate, then the court will usually grant the request.

 Check with your local probate court for county-specific requirements.
 Some general things to be aware of are that to change your name you must be at least nineteen years old, you cannot be requesting the name change to avoid paying debt or a judgment against you, you cannot be requesting the name change to defraud someone, and you must not be a convicted criminal sex offender or a Defendant in a criminal proceeding.
-For minors, if both parents are on the birth certificate, both parents must sign the petition for a name change.
+For a minor name change where both parents are on the birth certificate, both of the parents must sign the petition for a name change.

 For example, in Jefferson County, the costs can range from $65.00 to $80.00.
-We charge a $500 flat fee plus filing fee to do it for you or you can do it yourself.
-Whether you live in Birmingham, Anniston, Huntsville, Decatur, Jasper, Montgomery, Prattville, Leeds, Moody, Cullman, Tuscaloosa, or anywhere else in Central and Northern Alabama we can help you file the Name Change Petition.
+The flat fee that we charge will usually cover the filing fee for most counties.
+If you would like us to do it for you it is mostly just paperwork and there is no need to take off work for an in office appointment You just sign the forms we prepare and return them to us to file.
+The only time you will need to take off work is to attend the hearing which is usually pretty quick and does not last more than an hour in most cases.
+Whether you live in Birmingham, Anniston, Huntsville, Decatur, Jasper, Montgomery, Millbrook, Prattville, Leeds, Moody, Trussville, Alabaster, Madison, Talladega, Cullman, Tuscaloosa, or anywhere else in Central and Northern Alabama we can help you file the Name Change Petition.
 Call today for more information.

 Filling Out the Name Change Petition